2025 Storm Events in Irvine

 - Sagging ceiling sections

-- Increased cooling costs (poor insulation)
+- Increased cooling demands (poor insulation)

 - Musty odors indicating moisture intrusion